Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/13-async-programming/+page.md

   });
 ```

-This `main().then(...).catch(...)` structure ensures that your Node.js process exits correctly based on whether your asynchronous operations succeeded or failed.
+This `main().then(...).catch(...)` structure ensures that your NodeJS process exits correctly based on whether your asynchronous operations succeeded or failed.
 While it's good to understand what this does, don't worry if it seems confusing initially.
 You can often use this boilerplate structure without fully dissecting the Promise chain details right away.

 ### Key Takeaways